Heat wave

 No hay anuncios

-In any case, the atmosphere will be very warm everywhere.
-The hottest days are expected, especially between Sunday and Tuesday, with many highs between 35°C and 40°C. Lower temperatures will only remain on the coast and in mountainous areas.
-Inland temperatures in the Valencian Community will also exceed 37°C or 38°C, and on the island of Mallorca, 35°C. A heat wave that will be accompanied by sunshine, intense muggy conditions on the coast, and sleepless nights, with tropical or torrid lows in many places.
+In any case, the weather will be very warm everywhere.
+The hottest days are expected especially between Sunday and Tuesday, with many highs of 35°C to 40°C. Lower temperatures will only remain on the coast and in mountainous areas.
+Along the coast, highs of 30°C to 34°C will be very muggy; inland in the Valencian Country, temperatures will exceed 37°C or 38°C, and on the island of Mallorca, 35°C. A heat wave that will be accompanied by sunshine and sleepless nights, with tropical lows in many places.
+Along sections of the coast, what are known as torrid nights—minims above 25°C—will once again be recorded, especially in the city of Barcelona, where these extreme nighttime temperatures have been reaching for over a week now.

 Cargando